aljosaosep/4DGVT/README.md

 * Additional remarks about CAMOT
     * TODO

-* Run the tracker in `release` mode (otherwise it will be slow).
+* Run the tracker in `release` mode (otherwise, it will be slow).

-If you have any issues or questions about the code, please contact me https://www.vision.rwth-aachen.de/person/13/
+If you have any issues or questions about this repository, please contact me at aljosa (dot) osep (at) tum.de

 ## Citing

-If you find the tracker useful in your research, please consider citing:
+If you find this repository useful in your research, please cite:

     @article{Osep18ICRA,
       author = {O\v{s}ep, Aljo\v{s}a and Mehner, Wolfgang and Voigtlaender, Paul and Leibe, Bastian},